marshallflax/vision/AWS_Developer.md

 - Stack Update error
   - Default is rollback to last known-working state, but can allow newly-created resources to stay (for debugging)
   - Logs are useful.
+- `UPDATE_ROLLBACK_FAILED`
+  - (Can be caused by missing external dependency, e.g. RDBMS)
+  - Will be stuck in this state until dependency is resolved or the stuck resources are skipped (i.e. by marking as `UPDATE_COMPLETE`).

 ### CloudFormation to SNS Topic